ariel-research/fairpyx/README.md

     pip install -e .
     ```

+2. Read the code of some existing algorithms, to see how their implemented

-2. Write a function that accepts a parameter of type `AllocationBuilder`, as well as any custom parameters your algorithm needs.
+Write a function that accepts a parameter of type `AllocationBuilder`, as well as any custom parameters your algorithm needs.
 The `AllocationBuilder` argument sent to your function is already initialized with an empty allocation.
 Your function has to modify this argument using the method `give`, which gives an item to an agent and updates the capacities.
 Your function need not return any value; the allocation is read from the modified parameter.
 See:

 * [picking_sequence.py](fairpyx/algorithms/picking_sequence.py) and [iterated_maximum_matching.py](fairpyx/algorithms/iterated_maximum_matching.py) for examples of algorithms;
 * [allocations.py](fairpyx/allocations.py) for more details on the `AllocationBuilder` object.